edgio-docs/edgio-docs/guides/applications/v7/basics/environments.md

 4. Optional.
 Copy environment variables, A/B testing configuration, and notes from another environment by selecting it from the `Copy settings from environment` option.

-5. Determine deployment permissions through the **Allow all organization members to deploy to this environment** option.
+5. Determine deployment permissions through the **Restrict Editors to read-only access** option.

-    -   Mark this option to allow all team members to deploy to this environment.
+    -   Mark this option to allow Editors to configure and deploy to this environment.
-    -   Clear this option to restrict deployment to admins and the deploy token.
+    -   Clear this option to restrict configuration and deployments to deploy tokens, Maintainers, and Admins.

     ![limit environment](/images/v7/basics/environment-permissions.png?width=450)